heig-vd-dai-course/heig-vd-dai-course/10-docker-and-docker-compose/COURSE_MATERIAL.md

 _Missing item in the list?
 Feel free to open a pull request to add it! ✨_

 ## Tips and tricks

+These tips and tricks are not mandatory to know.
+They are here to help you and for your general knowledge.

 ### Healthchecks